arthursw/wetlands/docs/getting_started.md

 !!! note

-    EnvironmentManager also accepts a `mainCondaEnvironmentPath` argument, useful if Cema is used in a conda environment (e.g. `environmentManager = EnvironmentManager("micromamba/", "/path/to/project/environment/")`).
-Cema will activate this main environment and check if the installed packages satisfy the requirements when creating new environments.
+    EnvironmentManager also accepts a `mainCondaEnvironmentPath` argument, useful if Wetlands is used in a conda environment (e.g. `environmentManager = EnvironmentManager("micromamba/", "/path/to/project/environment/")`).
+Wetlands will activate this main environment and check if the installed packages satisfy the requirements when creating new environments.
 If the required dependencies are already installed in the main environment, EnvironmentManager.create() will return the main enviroment instead of creating a new one.
-The modules will be called directly, bypassing the Cema communication server.
+The modules will be called directly, bypassing the Wetlands communication server.

 #### 2. Create (or get) an Environment and Install Dependencies

 Next, we define and create the Conda environment.
 We give it a name (`"cellpose_env"`) and specify its dependencies using a dictionary.
 Here, we require `cellpose` version 3.1.0, to be installed via Conda.
-If an environment with this name already exists, Cema will use it (and *ignore the dependencies*); otherwise, it will create it and install the specified dependencies.
+If an environment with this name already exists, Wetlands will use it (and *ignore the dependencies*); otherwise, it will create it and install the specified dependencies.
 The `create` method returns an `Environment` object.

 ```python
 env = environmentManager.create(